The Best Bitcoin and Cryptocurrency Exchange Guide

 5. KYC

-This means you’ll need to supply the exchange with some additional information, such as your ID, proof of residency and in some cases even a proof of income.
-As Bitcoin and crypto become more and more mainstream, exchanges are subject to stricter regulations by the government, and in many cases, they’re unwillingly forced to request this information from you.
+This means you’ll need to supply the exchange with some additional information, such as your ID, proof of residency, and, in some cases, even proof of income.
+As Bitcoin and crypto become more and more mainstream, exchanges are subject to stricter regulations by local governments, and in many cases, they’re unwillingly forced to request this information from you.

 6. Conclusion

-Personally, here are my top picks for exchanges by categories:
+Personally, here are my top picks for exchanges by categories:- Best Wallet (Crypto wallet and exchange platform with Web3 support)

-If you’ve had any good or bad experience with the exchanges listed above, or any other exchange, I’d love to hear about it in the comment section below.
+When it comes to UK-based users, you can check out our article on the best crypto exchanges in the UK and learn more about our top picks.
+If you’ve had any good or bad experiences with the exchanges listed above, or any other exchange, I’d love to hear about it in the comment section below.